 There are two main data sources feedings the dashboards:

-- Historical RHInterchange (RHI) data from 2008 through December 31, 2016.
-The historical RHI data contains information about historical contraceptive shipment orders that come from the central procurement offices of major contraceptive donors and other organizations that procure contraceptives.
+- Historical procurer shipment data from 2008 through December 31, 2016 that is archived on the GFPVAN from the previous RH Interchange tool.
+The historical data contains information about historical contraceptive shipment orders that come from the central procurement offices of major contraceptive donors and other organizations that procure contraceptives.
 The data includes the following information about shipments: the contraceptive methods, the funding source, the recipient country, the shipment date, the quantity of product, and the equivalent Couple Years of Protection (CYPs).
-More detail about this data and frequently asked questions can be found on the RHI website.

-Note: The RHI relies on organizations submitting their shipment data, and the organizations who submit data have changed over time.
-As a result, data over the years may not be a full picture of all shipments.
+Note: The historical data through 2016was based on organizations submitting their shipment data, and the organizations who submitted data in that timeframe changed over time.
+As a result, data over the 2008-2016 years may not have been a full picture of all shipments.
 This also means care should be taken when making comparisons over multiple years.

 - Current Global FP VAN procurer shipment orders from January 1, 2017 forward.
 At this time, this data reflects shipments from and reported by USAID and UNFPA only.